 Q: What should I do to prepare for a home inspection?

 A: To prepare for a home inspection, you should make sure all areas of the home are accessible, including the attic, basement, and all rooms.
 You should also provide any necessary documentation, such as building permits for recent renovations.

 If you’re buying a home this summer, don’t skip the home inspection.

-For a professional home inspection in the Dallas/Fort Worth Metroplex that will provide you peace of mind, including same-day thorough and informative home inspection reports, schedule your home inspection now
+For a professional home or commercial inspection in the Dallas/Fort Worth Metroplex that will provide you peace of mind, schedule your inspection now

 or book online